Wattlesol/plasmic-orcayo/DEPLOYMENT_GUIDE.md

 The production environment includes:
 - Plasmic application services with resource limits
 - Nginx reverse proxy with SSL support
+- Connects to external database and Redis services
 - Optimized for performance and security

 ## Advanced Configuration